 Palmetto Health President John Singerling added, “From the Upstate to the Midlands, we want our communities to see the Prisma Health name and know they can always turn to us for a personalized experience of high-quality, compassionate care.
 By unifying under one shared name, we will make it easier for our patients and their families to understand who we are and what we do when they need our services.”

-As part of the new identity, the current GHS and Palmetto Health brands, including their names and logos, will be retired in early 2019.
+As part of the new identity, the current Prisma Health and Palmetto Health brands, including their names and logos, will be retired in early 2019.
 Additionally, both affiliates have replaced their mission, vision and values statements with a new Purpose Statement.

 Singerling added, “We are excited that all of our team members are coming together with one common goal: Inspire health.
 Serve with compassion.
 Be the difference.”